This webinar is only available to current APS Members, please log in to view.

-In this webinar we provide an overview of select SOBC projects that investigate a variety of health behaviors using a variety of interventions and hypothesized mechanistic targets.
+In this webinar, we provide an overview of select SOBC projects that investigate a variety of health behaviors using a variety of interventions and hypothesized mechanistic targets.
 We describe the fundamental steps of applying the SOBC approach, current and planned electronic resources for conducting rigorous behavior change research, current grant mechanisms that support this approach, the wide variety of existing and potential SOBC projects, and the expanded scope of the next phase of SOBC that has just begun.
-The webinar is offered as an introduction to invite attendees to register for the virtual two-day SOBC Capstone Conference occurring on February 22-23, 2021.

-Michael W. Otto, PhD, Professor of Psychological and Brain Science, Boston University
+Michael W. Otto, PhD, Professor of Psychological and Brain Sciences, Boston University

 Jeffrey L. Birk, PhD, Instructor in Medical Sciences, Columbia University Irving Medical Center